 He represents and counsels individuals, small businesses, financial institutions, nonprofit institutions, and publicly traded companies.
 Will is committed to finding efficient and practical solutions for clients by resolving disputes under difficult circumstances.
 With respect to construction counseling and dispute resolution, he counsels owners, lenders, general contractors, joint ventures, and subcontractors across a variety of private and public sector projects.
 Will has focused on delivering a variety of projects for clients in an efficient and timely manner using optimal project delivery systems.

-Will has been a leader in the local and national construction bar for nearly twenty years and is currently Chair of the ABA Forum on Construction Law, the world’s largest organization of construction lawyers.
+Will has been a leader in the local and national construction bar for nearly twenty years and is past Chair (2016-17) of the ABA Forum on Construction Law, the world’s largest organization of construction lawyers.
 Will previously served on the Governing Committee (2011 - 2013) and as Chair of the Marketing Committee of the Forum.
 Will is a member and past Chair (1998 – 2000) of the Construction Law Committee of the Boston Bar Association.
 He has spoken, published, and chaired programs and publications for the ABA’s Forum on Construction Law, the BBA, and other trade and industry organizations

 He has lectured and published on a variety of topics, including techniques for direct and cross-examination of expert witnesses, electronic discovery, mediation, and numerous subjects concerning construction law.
-Will has written articles for such publications as the Construction Lawyer, the Boston Bar Journal, Boston Business Journal, and the San Diego Transcript.
+Will has written articles for such publications as the Construction Lawyer, Engineering News Record, the Boston Bar Journal, Boston Business Journal, and the San Diego Transcript.
 In connection with his nonprofit and community work, Will has authored op-ed pieces and editorials in the Boston Globe and Outdoors Magazine.

 - Northeastern University (JD)